Strolling of the Heifers Weekend, June 7-8-9!

 Always rated one of Vermont’s Top Ten Summer Events, Stroll weekend is three days of fun and education for the whole family.
 Here’s a complete rundown of the events, with links to pages with more details:

-Friday evening, June 2 — 6:00-9:00 p.m.
+Friday evening, June 1 — 5:30-9:00 p.m.
 Bring your appetite and your dancing shoes!
 Stroll Weekend kicks off with a big downtown block party!
 The central block of Main Street will be closed to traffic to make room for food and craft vendors, entertainment of all kinds, music and dancing in the street, and fun for all ages.
 Stores and restaurants are open as well, and, the festival coincides with Gallery Walk, downtown Brattleboro’s festive monthly first-Friday stroll from gallery to gallery, so gallery venues will be hosting openings of new art exhibits.
 Our Main Street Stage will feature Alan Greenleaf & The Doctor.
 Local entertainers are invited to set up elsewhere or roam the street.
-And inside our headquarters, the River Garden, our local celebrity food judges will be tasting loaves of bread and choosing the winners of our Great American Bread Recipe Contest.
+And inside our headquarters, the River Garden, our local celebrity food judges will be tasting and choosing the winners of our Great American Bread Recipe Contest.
 Also at the River Garden, you’ll also find exhibits by the Competition’s sponsors, and our exhibit of Farm Art.
-And, for adults only, at the rear of the River Garden, our third annual free tasting of specialty spirits, ciders, mead and beers crafted in Vermont!
-This tasting features the following vendors: Groennfell Mead 14th Star Brewing Company Caledonia Spirits, Inc. Stonecutter Spirits Matt and Harry’s Hard Cider Hall Home Place Vermont Distillers STREET FESTIVAL VENDOR...read more
+And, for adults only -bring your ID, at the rear of the River Garden, our free tasting of specialty spirits, ciders, mead and beers crafted in Vermont!
+You may also purchase drinks and closed bottles from the vendors.
+This tasting featured the following vendors in 2017 ( to be updated for 2018): Groennfell Mead 14th Star Brewing Company Caledonia Spirits, Inc. Stonecutter Spirits Matt and Harry’s Hard Cider Hall Home Place Vermont Distillers STREET FESTIVAL VENDOR...read more

 The third annual Slow Living Summit, a conference that’s all about sustainable living, resilient communities, and the inner transformations necessary for Living Slow, happens June 5-7, 2013 (just before Stroll Weekend) in the congenial environs of downtown Brattleboro.
 Who should come: The Summit aims to foster cross-disciplinary (or as we call it, cross-silo) conversations among thought leaders, entrepreneurs, educators, community leaders, artists, faith leaders, wellness practitioners and engaged citizens.
 Check out Who’s Coming!
 You belong on that list!
 Join Frances Moore Lappé, Judy Wicks, Jonathan Lash, Robert Repetto, Michael Singer, Rosanne Haggerty, Gus Speth, Chuck Collins and many others in an exploration of: What can you learn in the Slow Lane that you can’t learn in the Fast Lane?
 How can we learn to Live Slow?
 What inner transformations are necessary for Slow Living?
 What is Slow Design?
 What is Resilient Design?
 And how can the design of public spaces, buildings and infrastructure encourage interactions and strengthen democracy?
 How do we build resilient local food systems and food enterprises?
 How do local efforts at sustainable living and resilient communities help solve bioregional and global problems?
 How can a Slow Economy enable fulfilling, balanced lifestyles?
 What new models can help sustain co-ops and other forms of alternative ownership?
 And what about: sustainable aging, conserving and recharging our soil, building wealth in rural communities, and a host of other topics.
 For more information, please visit the Slow Living Summit...read more